augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

 and
 [2017](https://publicadministration.un.org/en/news-and-events/calendar/ModuleID/1146/ItemID/2942/mctl/EventDetails),
-the procedures, norms and responsibilities need to be spread out to the leaves of the organizational tree, especially in large countries, for it to reach relevant data subjects that are under the responsibilities of different government institutions.
-These lessons are [summarized in a Guide to Open Data Planning for Sustainable Development](http://dados.gov.br/noticia/onu-lanca-guia-de-planejamento-de-dados-abertos-governamentais).
+the procedures, norms and responsibilities need to be reach out to the leaves of the organizational tree, especially in large countries, for it to reach relevant data subjects that are under the responsibilities of different government institutions.
+The lessons learned are [summarized in a Guide to Open Data Planning for Sustainable Development](http://dados.gov.br/noticia/onu-lanca-guia-de-planejamento-de-dados-abertos-governamentais).

 <figure markdown="1">